flavio-martinelli/flavio-martinelli.github.io/_posts/2025-04-23-reluplayground.md

 layout: post
 title: "ReLU Playground: how complex are the dynamics of one neuron learning another one?"
 date: 2025-04-23
-description: How complex are the dynamics of a single neuron learning another one?
-An interactive playground ⛹️‍♂️
+description: An interactive playground ⛹️‍♂️
 tags: learning dynamics
 categories: interactive
 load_relu_playground: true